iot-nova/wifi-speaker/README.md

 D4 | LRCLK/WCK

 \*: In our case, only the connection between the 5V and the VCC worked.
 The 3.3V did not work, but it might work in your case depending on your hardware configuration.

+Our DAC has a jumper which allows us to switch between the "I2S" mode and the "LJ Left Justify" mode.
+We used the "I2S" mode in order to register an audio output with good quality, but the "Left Justify" mode has heavy noises output alongside the music.

 ## SOFTWARE REQUIREMENTS